Giavonator/61040-portfolio/assignments/assignment1.md

   3. Never capable of subbing (GRAs, Food Stewards, Certain roles): Some house memebrs unfortunately get added to all sub requests, even though they aren't supposed to ever sub.
 This project would then prevent them from being annoyingly emailed ever again.

 #### 3.2.3 Evidence/Comparables
+  1. [Total Number Spam Emails](https://www.emailtooltester.com/en/blog/spam-statistics/): 160 billion spam emails sent every day, we shouldn't be contributing to our own inbox spam!
+  2. [Time Wasted with Emails](https://missiveapp.com/blog/time-spent-on-email): Office workers waste 8.8 hours a week reading/writing emails.
+We could get much more problem set time if we reduced the number of emails we send each other.
+  3. [Group Conversations Bad Over Email](https://www.scotthyoung.com/blog/2008/04/01/dont-use-email-for-conversations/): Due to several inherent problems with emailing, when trying to communicate in a group it can be very slow and inefficient.
+  4. [Effects of Poor Communication](https://www.yourthoughtpartner.com/blog/poor-communication-in-the-workplace): Overall a great deal of frustration is felt when communication for something isn't going well.
+This can be seen when bumping a sub email five times and no one accepts.
+  5. [Choosing Appropriate Communication Tool](https://www.linezero.com/blog/choose-the-right-communication-tool): Choosing the appropriate communication tool can greatly affect the success of that communication.
+In our situation we chose email in the past which fell short not because email itself, but rather it was just the wrong tool.
+  6. [Stress with Too Many Emails](https://www.eway-crm.com/blog/productivity/the-psychology-of-email-stress-and-how-to-overcome-it/): Mass quantities of emails cause stress and mental anxiety in most people, therefore, it is crucial to reduce the number of emails to what is necessary.
+  7. [Overcommunication Can Be Good](https://www.weforum.org/stories/2015/03/why-you-need-to-over-communicate/): Although too many emails can cause stress, over communication can reduce surprise and help everyone be on the same page.
+  8. [Comparable - TCP](https://tcpsoftware.com/products/instasub/): Automated subbing system, but primarily for teachers.
+Doesn't have an hour by hour subbing mechanism.
+  9. [Comparable - Sling](https://getsling.com/): There are many shift scheduling apps just like Sling, but none really have the automated subbing that is needed and usually have an additional cost associted.
+  10. [Comparable - Shiftboard](https://www.shiftboard.com/): Like Sling is missing the automated rescheduling portion and has increadibly high costs associated as well.

 #### 3.2.4 Potential Features
 ##### 3.2.4.1 Sub Pls?